Trump promotes false birther theory about Kamala Harris

 He grudgingly acknowledged late in his 2016 presidential campaign that Obama was born in the United States.

-In his Newsweek op-ed, Chapman University law professor John Eastman claimed some “commentators” said Harris was ineligible as she was not a “natural born citizen” as her parents were not naturalised US citizens at the time of her birth.
+- 'Total B.S.' -In his Newsweek op-ed, Chapman University law professor John Eastman claimed some "commentators" said Harris was ineligible as she was not a "natural born citizen" as her parents were not naturalized US citizens at the time of her birth.

-Eastman's op-ed was published a day after Democratic challenger Joe Biden announced Harris as his running mate, the first woman of colour tapped by a major party for the post.
+Eastman's op-ed was published a day after Democratic challenger Joe Biden announced Harris as his running mate, the first woman of color tapped by a major party for the post.

 "I hadn't wanted to comment on this because it's such an idiotic theory," Tribe told the paper.
 "There is nothing to it."